ucsc/site-slugstrong/support-for-students/frequently-asked-questions.md

 **Does Athletics and Recreation offer any online programming?**

-Yes, we offer a wide variety of virtual, recreational programming across FitLife, Intramural Sports, and Adventure Rec program areas.
-Some of our featured programming includes the [McHenry Cup College Challenge](https://recreation.ucsc.edu/intramuralsports/rules/goosechase.html), weekly [Group Exercise classes](https://campusrec.ucsc.edu/Program/GetProducts?productTypeCV=00000000-0000-0000-0000-000000003502&classification=00000000-0000-0000-0000-000000026002) and [On-Demand Video Library](https://campusrec.ucsc.edu/Account/Login?ReturnUrl=%2FMembership%2FGetMembershipSummary%3FmembershipProductId%3D1a73e323-36ab-4042-8bec-4e9ee2755a1c), as well as a series of [professional and personal development webinars and discussions](https://campusrec.ucsc.edu/Program/GetProducts?category=5c05e8a8-a794-49d0-ab94-73df5f75743c).
-For the most updated information regarding Athletics & Recreation programs, please visit [goslugs.com](http://goslugs.com/) or [recreation.ucsc.edu](http://recreation.ucsc.edu/ ).
+Yes, Athletics & Recreation is offering some in-person programming including kayak tours of the Monterey Bay, local day hikes, and surfing lessons all offered by our Adventure Rec program.
+Athletics & Recreation also continues to offer a wide variety of virtual, recreational programming across FitLife, Intramural Sports, and Adventure Rec program areas.
+Some of the featured programming includes the [McHenry Cup College Challenge](https://recreation.ucsc.edu/intramuralsports/rules/goosechase.html), [weekly Group Exercise classes](https://campusrec.ucsc.edu/Program/GetProducts?productTypeCV=00000000-0000-0000-0000-000000003502&classification=00000000-0000-0000-0000-000000026002) and [On-Demand Video Library](https://campusrec.ucsc.edu/Account/Login?ReturnUrl=%2FMembership%2FGetMembershipSummary%3FmembershipProductId%3D1a73e323-36ab-4042-8bec-4e9ee2755a1c), as well as the [Active Slug Challenge](https://campusrec.ucsc.edu/Program/GetProgramDetails?courseId=abc9b325-33b1-4d1b-941a-7e6404b4eaae&semesterId=2b9c76c1-1b82-4ae7-951a-5b6c438babc3).
+For the most updated information regarding Athletics & Recreation programs, please visit [recreation.ucsc.edu](http://recreation.ucsc.edu/) or for Athletics updates, please visit [goslugs.com](http://goslugs.com/).

 ## Students Living Off-Campus

 **Do you have any advice on how I would go about looking for off-campus living arrangements?**